AMReX-Astro/Microphysics/sphinx_docs/source/screening.rst

 * ``chugunov2009``

   This implements the screening of :cite:`chugunov:2009`.
-This extends the work of :cite:`chugunov:2007` to binary mixtures.
+The main difference is that the 2007 one calculates an effective coupling parameter based on the two ions and then treats it as a one-component plasma, while this version (2009) treats it fully as a multi-component plasma (which is significantly more expensive)